 Living here in Minnesota, clearing the snow off your sidewalks is just one of those things we all have to do, right?
 But should the city do it FOR you?

-Seeing that we all live here in the Land of 10,000 Snow-Covered Lakes, we're used to getting snow during the winter.
-(Okay, and spring too, right?!?)
+If you've lived in the Land of 10,000 Snow-Covered Lakes for any length of time, you know we're used to getting snow during the winter.
+(And spring sometimes too, am I right?!?)
 And with that snow comes the chore of having to grab the shovels or fire up the snowblower to get things cleared off on your driveway and sidewalks.

 Much like mowing the lawn in the spring and summer, if you're a homeowner, it's just something we all have to do.
-But should the city of Rochester clear your sidewalks FOR you, like they do the streets in front of your house?
+But should the city you live in clear your sidewalks FOR you, like they do the streets in front of your house?